DUNE/lbne-build/doc/wp.md

 and `art` in the near term, LBNE has embarked on solving the problem without upstream Fermilab support.

-The strategy of the solution is in two parts: The first part is to replace the `UPS`-entangled CMake files with ones written to use pure-CMake functionality and thus increase the portability and usability of `LArSoft/art`.
+The strategy of the solution is in two parts: The first part is to decouple the `art/LArSoft` CMake scripts from `UPS` by rewriting these using pure CMake functionality, hence increasing the portability and usability of `LArSoft/art`.
 The second part is to remove the configuration management logic and data that resided in the UPS-entanglement and move it into a higher-level layer in the form of a Worch configuration.
 This strategy has already been proven to work in an